Balinj99/ICA/README.md

 First is a screenshot of running pytest -v --cov for the test file containing tests for the add and subtract methods:

 ![pytest screenshot](https://github.com/Balinj99/ICA/blob/main/calcICApt1.png)
+(note: I do have the virtual environment running as (calculator) but I did not have the screen space to include that line in the terminal in the screenshot.)

 Next is a screenshot of the first successful build before adding the multiply test and method: